sagar-jadhav/docker-examples/docker_deep_dive_part_2/docker_registry_lab_session.md

 # Docker Registry

 ## Prerequisite

-- Must have Docker installed on the host.
+### Spin-up Docker Instances

 - Good to have have two machines.
 We can either use two VMs or two instances from a cloud provider (AWS) in same VLAN.
 This set up would be more suitable to run through the lab.

-### Spin-up Docker Instances
 - Log into the two instances and ensure that Docker is installed.
-- Execute **docker info** to ensure that the user has required permissions.
-If there is an error, we can switch to **sudo** user and continue.
+- Execute **docker info** command to ensure that the user has required permissions.
+- If there is an error, we can switch to **sudo** user and continue.
 With that set, congratulations!
 We have successfully setup our lab.

 ## Lab 1 - Running the first Registry Server